Sunday, February 4, 2007

 -Papeterie St-Armand - One-of-a-kind recycled hemp/cotton paper for the custom note-pads I added to the bags.

--Penny Idol - Startup funds courtesy of this unique contest I won.
-The contest is part of Montreal filmmaker Raphael Levy's upcoming short film The Hermitian Penny.
+-Penny Idol - Startup funds courtesy of the contest I won.
+The contest was part of Montreal filmmaker Raphael Levy's short film The Hermitian Penny.
 My lucky 2006 penny, Juan Redscent, will be starring in this film.

 (Todd from Rumi Restaurant on Hutchison St. with a few tasty salads)